Analysis | All the bad news lately for Biden’s vaccine requirement

 At this point, the only vaccine policy of Biden’s that remains in place is requiring federal workers and those in the military to be vaccinated or risk losing their job.
 The White House said that 9 in 10 of these workers are vaccinated.

 Despite these setbacks, the Biden administration is still bullish that it has the legal right to require workers of large private companies (100 or more employees) to get vaccinated or get tested weekly.
 And it should be, said Barbara McQuade, a former U.S. attorney in the Obama and Trump administrations.
 Other courts, going back more than a century to the smallpox outbreak, have upheld government vaccine mandates that are stricter than the one Biden is trying to impose.
+“Legally, it’s really strong,” she said, of Biden’s case.
+“It’s just a matter of political pushback.”

-Just this summer, a federal appeals court ruled that Indiana University could require its students to be vaccinated, writing: “Vaccination requirements, like other public health measures, have been common in this nation.”
+This summer, a federal appeals court ruled that Indiana University could require its students to be vaccinated, writing: “Vaccination requirements, like other public health measures, have been common in this nation.”

 This could go all the way to the Supreme Court, as both the Biden administration and Republican state officials seem determined to battle it out.